AndreasPK/AndreasPK.github.io/apkblog/ghc-week.markdown

 Sadly space is limited so we can't *guarantee* a spot for everyone.

 However the avenue has a large number of beds so we are optimistic to accommodate most people who want to participate.

+By 7th November we will reply to everyone about whether these is space or not, request the deposit and begin further organisation before the event.

 ## Timetable for the event